Dungyichao/OPC_Data_Access/README.md

 <img src="/image/interprete_value_car.jpg" height="70%" width="70%">
 </p>

-Likewise, on the HIS user interface, you can see tag name represents the equipment, PV indicating the current process variable of the equipment,
+Likewise, on the HIS user interface, you can see tag name represents the equipment.
+PV indicating the current process variable of the equipment,